 Metonymy refers to a figure of speech in which one word or phrase is substituted for another with which it is closely associated.

-Impact on litreature
+Impact on literature

-As mentioned in the examples above, stylistic devices have a significant impact on different genres of litreature, influencing the tone of non-fiction and fiction writing.
+As mentioned in the examples above, stylistic devices have a significant impact on different genres of literature, influencing the tone of non-fiction and fiction writing.
 In this paragraph, we’ll break down the effects of their use in various genres, as well as the most popular stylistic devices.

 Fiction